Matthew-Troost/double-entry-ledger/README.md

 - Account names are not unique.
 - Transaction name are not unique.
 - Account balances can go into the negative.
+- Only catering for USD and at most 2 decimal places.
+If other currencies need to be supported, especially crypto currencies, we'd need to ensure precision around decimal places.

 ### Considerations: